pancho-dev/pancho-dev/content/posts/docker-save-restore.md

 # Bonus Track

 There are other commands that can be useful to export and import containers instead of images.
 While `docker save` and `docker load` are used to handle and copy container images.
 There might be times where we need to copy a container, it can be a container instance that has some data or modifications in it and we want to move it somewhere else.
-IMPORTANT: always differentiate both use cases as une of for images and other is for container.
+IMPORTANT: always differentiate both use cases as one is for images and other is for container.

 ```bash